csmurillo/frontend-mentor-ecommerce-product-page/README-template.md

 ### What I learned

 Learned to modify Slick Slider Package to serve the needs of the slider used in the project Ecommerce Product Page.
-Also worked on creating a folder strucuture that is easy to understand.
+Also worked on creating a folder structure that is easy to understand.

 ## Author